TownyAdvanced/TownyFlight/README.md

 - townyflight.nationtowns - allows players to use `/tfly` in towns which are part of the player's nation.
 - townyflight.trustedtowns - allows players to use `/tfly` in towns which they are trusted.
 - townyflight.alltowns - allows players to use `/tfly` in any town, but not the wilderness.
+- townyflight.wilderness - allows players to use `/tfly` in the wilderness.
 - townyflight.bypass - default to Ops, bypasses removal of flight, use `/tfly` anywhere.

 ---